seasaltsaige/openwink/docs/CONTRIBUTING.md

-# Contributing to Winkduino Headlight Wink Mod
+# Contributing to the Open Wink Headlight Mod

 First off, thanks for taking the time to contribute to this project!